What is the energy price cap?

 Is additional support available?

 If you need more support, we’re here to help.
-Please read more about the help and support available to you here.
+Please read more about the help and support available to you.

-Our phone lines are very busy so if you have a question, please get in touch via webchat (7 days per week 7am – 11pm) – it’s one of the fastest ways to contact us.
+Our phone lines are very busy so if you have a question, please get in touch via webchat (Monday to Sunday, 7am to 11pm) – it’s one of the fastest ways to contact us.

 Was this information helpful?